Klaimtrev/Video_Analysis/Technical_Report.md

 for thread in downloadThreads:
     thread.join()
 ```

+### Time and Space Complexity

+To measure the performance of both the sequential and parallel code I used the timeit library.
+The sequential code took 11.55 seconds to download all the 15 videos.
+The parallel code took 19.53848361968994 seconds seconds to download all the 15 videos.
 ## Download_Log

 I created a different class called [Logger](Video_Analysis\logger.py).
 It captures information about each downloaded video including: the video name, the thread that downloaded it, the timestamp of the download, the URL of the video, and whether the download was successful.
 It also saves all this information in a text file called [download_log.txt](Video_Analysis\download_log.txt)